 See Related: Chicago vs. New York: What’s the Difference?

 If you want to go on a tour to satisfy your craving for Chicago delicacies, Chicago World’s Fair Food Tour is the best option.
 Tastebud Tours operates trips highlighting Chicago history as well as its numerous food legacies, taking you back to the 1893 World’s Fair.

 Not only does the tour celebrate the exciting and revolutionary time, but it also serves up mouthwatering delicacies.
 This three-hour tour includes various stops, such as the Private Cliff Dwellers Club, Goddess and the Baker, the Berghoff, Chicago Kernel, and the Pittsfield Building.

 Get some delectable Chicago food while checking out Chicago’s downtown Loop neighborhood.
 This is one of the best walking tours for history buffs and foodies.

 The ticket cost includes all food, though you can shop and buy beverages or cocktails at locations along the way, too.
 They offer free cancellation up to 24 hours before the tour.

 See Related: Chicago CityPASS Review

-Apart from food, Chicago is also known for its excellent architecture with works from individuals like Frank Lloyd Wright and Daniel Burnham.
-The center has an undisputed authority on the matter and they offer various walking tours that showcase the marvels around the city.
+Besides food, Chicago is also known for its breathtaking architecture, with incredible work from renowned architects, including Frank Lloyd Wright and Daniel Burnham.
+The Chicago Architecture Center has an undisputed authority on the matter, and they offer various walking tours that showcase architecture around the city.